El Ferdan Railway Bridge

 The El Ferdan Railway Bridge is a swing bridge that spans the western shipping lane of the Suez Canal near Ismailia, Egypt.
 It is the longest swing bridge in the world, with a span of 1100 ft.

-The bridge is no longer functional due to the expansion of the Suez Canal completed in 2015 which added a parallel shipping lane just east of the existing bridge, cutting off the railway into Sinai.
-As of 2021 a second swing bridge spanning the new eastern shipping lane is under construction.
-When completed, service on the bridge can resume.
+The bridge was not functional for a while due to the expansion of the Suez Canal completed in 2015 which added a parallel shipping lane just east of the existing bridge, cutting off the railway into Sinai.
+As of 2021, a second swing bridge spanning the new eastern shipping lane was under construction and started operating in 2024.

 History

 The first El Ferdan Railway Bridge over the Suez Canal was completed in April 1918 for the Sinai Military Railway.
 It was considered a hindrance to shipping so after the First World War it was removed.
 A steel swing bridge was built in 1942 (during the Second World War), but this was damaged by a steamship and removed in 1947.
 A double swing bridge was completed in 1954 but the 1956 Anglo-Franco-Israeli war with Egypt severed rail traffic across the canal for a third time.
 A replacement bridge was completed in 1963 which was destroyed in 1967 in the Six-Day War by the Egyptian engineering General Ahmed Hamdy.

 In July 1996, a consortium led by German Krupp was awarded a $US70 million contract to design and build the bridge, raised to $80 million to increase the main span from 320 to 340 m.

 The current bridge was constructed in 2001.